xvanov/socratica/docs/epics.md

 **Goal:** Grade-level adaptive questioning and scaffolding.
 **Value:** Personalized difficulty appropriate to student's academic level.

-#### Story 10.1: Difficulty Level Selection & Adaptation
+#### Story 10.1: Complete Difficulty Modes System

 As a student,
-I want to select my grade level and have the AI tutor adjust question complexity accordingly, So that I'm challenged but not overwhelmed with questions appropriate to my level.
+I want to select my grade level, have the AI tutor adjust question complexity accordingly, and receive adaptive guidance based on my performance, So that I'm challenged but not overwhelmed with questions appropriate to my level, get the right amount of support, and continue to be challenged and grow.

 **Acceptance Criteria:**

+**Difficulty Level Selection & Adaptation:**
 1. Grade level selector on initial setup or settings
 2. Options: Middle School, High School, College
 3. Selection persists across sessions